Irish Civil Registration

 Only in January 1864 did it become obligatory to register all births, marriages and deaths with the local authorities.

-Registrations were collated according to Superindent Register Districts, now known as local registration districts.
+Registrations were collated according to Superindent Register Districts, now known as local registration districts, by county.

 GRONI – General Register Office Northern Ireland, Belfast.

 See Addresses at foot of page.

 See the Counties of Ireland pages if you're not sure whether your ancestors' county is north or south of the 1922 border.